WiscWeb - WordPress UW Theme - Publishing Views for Pages and Posts

 This option allows you to set your own password for protecting the page.
 More information can be found in WiscWeb - WordPress UW Theme - Options for Protecting Pages under "Native WordPress Password Protection."

 Publishing to "Private" means that only those who are logged in and have editing access to your pages/posts will be able to see the content.
 The URLs for private pages cannot be shared as they are not publicly viewable.

-- It is important to note that pages and posts that are published to "Private" will not be crawled by Google and therefore will not show data results in Google Analytics.
+- It is important to note that pages and posts that are published to "Password Protected" and/or "Private" will not be crawled by Google and therefore will not show data results in Google Analytics.